kumahq/kuma-website/docs/docs/dev/explore/gateway.md

 moment but will be in a future release.

 The only `protocol` supported is `HTTP`.
-Similar to service to service traffic, all traffic to the gateway is protected with mTLS but appears like HTTP traffic to the applications inside the mesh.
+Like service to service traffic, all traffic to the gateway is protected with mTLS but appears to be HTTP traffic to the applications inside the mesh.
-In the future, this limitations may be relaxed.
+In the future, this limitation may be relaxed.

 There can be only one entry in `selectors` for a `MeshGateway` with `crossMesh: true`.